In a perfect world, achieving optimal weight and wellness is simple: eat just enough whole foods.

 - 5:2 Method: Learn how to practice this method and get a meal plan here.

-I don’t recommend that you fast long enough to get into ketosis more than 5 days a week.
+I don’t recommend that you fast long enough to get into ketosis more than five days a week.
 In fact, I often fasted only 3-4 days a week during my own weight loss journey.
-If you would like additional help and support to achieve your own weight loss goals, I offer a digital program as well as one-on-one coaching.
+If you would like additional help and support to achieve your weight loss goals, I offer a digital program as well as one-on-one coaching.

 Using Intermittent Fasting for Metabolic Flexibility Video

 Intermittent fasting is an effective tool to train your body to use fat and glucose for energy.
 That is why it is incredibly effective for weight loss and overall health.
 No more uncontrollable food cravings, no tracking calories or macros!
 Total food freedom as you learn to discover your true hunger cues.
 Using intermittent fasting for metabolic flexibility has changed my life, so I made it my life goal to help others do the same.